 - Restructuring and replacing negative thoughts with reality-based thoughts

 - Existential challenges

-Dr. Wendy O’Connor is a Stanford-trained Cognitive Behavioral psychotherapist and life coach offering expert care in East Greenwich and Providence, RI.
-She helps adolescents and adults recognize and replace distorted thoughts and modify behaviors to live more fulfilling lives.
+Dr. Wendy O’Connor is a Stanford-trained Cognitive Behavioral psychotherapist and life coach offering expert care to women in East Greenwich and Providence, Rhode Island.
+She helps women recognize and replace distorted thoughts and modify behaviors to live more fulfilling lives.
 Dr. O’Connor empowers clients and builds positive coping skills to address challenges including anxiety, depression, life transitions including transitions in relationships and the transition to parenthood, relationship discord, and stress management.

-Dr. O’Connor works with adolescents, college students, adults, and is particularly skilled at couples therapy and supporting parents.
-In addition to her expertise in CBT, she also incorporates mindfulness practices to help clients find greater balance in their lives.
+In addition to her expertise in CBT, Dr. O'Connor also incorporates mindfulness practices to help clients find greater balance in their lives.
 Dr. O’Connor also offers life coaching, to identify specific stumbling blocks and help clients reach their wellness and relationship goals.